yaelbh/qiskit-addon-projectq/README.md

-# QISKit simulators based on ProjectQ
+# ProjectQ simulators for Qiskit

 This module contains [QISKit](https://www.qiskit.org/) simulators whose backends are written in ProjectQ.
 These simulators simulate a quantum circuit on a classical computer.